roscoj/launch_school_repo/object_oriented/oop_book.md

 is a form of data protection in this sense
 * Polymorphism: 'poly' (many) and 'morph' (form).
 The ability of data to be represented as many different types
 * Inheritance: An idea that a class can inherit behaviours of another class; a *superclass*
-* Modules: these are mixed in with classes using the reserve word `include` which is known as a *mixin*

-**What are objects?**
+**What are objects? / Classes define objects**

 Everything is an object!
 Objects are created from classes.
 For example `"Hello"` is an object created from the *string* class.
 Think of classes as molds which create the objects.
+Classes are included in a program using the reserve word `class` and named using CamelCase.

+The workflow of creating objects out of classes is called *instantiation*:
+  "We have instantiated the object from the class"

+**Modules**

+These are mixed in with classes using the reserve word `include` which is known as a *mixin*.
+However they are first added to our overall program before this is possible.